cornell-dti/trends-in-web-dev-website/docs/lecture2.md

 ## More Express and HTTP Methods

-Now that we have our Node project set up, we can start writing our first script using javascript and express.
+Now that we have our Node project set up, we can start writing our first script using JavaScript and express.

 ### GET Request